pret/pokered/README.md

 QoL Enhancements
 ====
+- A girl option is now available, featuring the sprite from Pokemon Anniversary Red, which is based on Green's manga and later LGPE appearance (sort of).
 - All 151 original Pokemon, plus an additional 100, can be obtained without the use of trading or glitches, including Mew!
 - New Pokedex entries for most Pokemon are available, sourced from the original 1996 Pokedex book by Creatures Inc., restoring a ton of old Kanto lore.
 Thanks to [Dr. Lava and Nob Ogasawara](http://lavacutcontent.com/1996-creatures-pokedex-translation-1/) for their incredible work translating and writing about it!
 - Pikachu and Eevee are now starters, featuring fully functional Rival lineups.
 If you pick Pikachu, he picks Eevee, and if you pick Eevee, he picks Pikachu!